o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-rm-versioning.md

 When the framework updates a stack, it uses these templates as a base to create the project's actual templates\.
 Then it uploads the templates to AWS CloudFormation\.

 **Note**
 Starting in Lumberyard 1\.10, you can use extension files to add resources to each of these templates\.
-For more information, see [Template Extension Files](/docs/userguide/gems/cloud-canvas/resource-definitions.md#cloud-canvas-template-extension-files)\.
+For more information, see [Template Extension Files](/docs/userguide/gems/cloud-canvas/resource-definitions#cloud-canvas-template-extension-files)\.

-## Sharing Code<a name="cloud-canvas-cgf-rm-versioning-sharing-code"></a>
+## Sharing Code {#cloud-canvas-cgf-rm-versioning-sharing-code}

-The `lmbr_aws cloud-gem-framework` [add\-service\-api\-resources](/docs/userguide/gems/cloud-canvas/command-line-cgf.md#cloud-canvas-command-line-cgf-add-service-api-resources) command adds a service API to a resource group\.
+The `lmbr_aws cloud-gem-framework` [add\-service\-api\-resources](/docs/userguide/gems/cloud-canvas/command-line-cgf#cloud-canvas-command-line-cgf-add-service-api-resources) command adds a service API to a resource group\.
 Before Lumberyard version 1\.10, it copied the service Lambda code for dispatching service API calls from the `CloudGemFramework\AWS\resource-manager-code\default-resource-group-content\lambda-function-code` directory to the resource group's `lambda-function-code` directory\.

 In version 1\.10, Lumberyard adds a general purpose code sharing mechanism\.
 You can use this mechanism to include a single copy of the service API dispatch code in all the Lambda functions that require it\.
 For more information, see [Using Shared Code](/docs/userguide/gems/cloud-canvas/cgf-shared-code.md)\.